Lafonoteca: Other activities

 As a parallel activity they have promoted performances by Spanish bands in London to publicize independent Spanish music abroad.
 They debuted with Triángulo de Amor Bizarro, followed by Pauline en la playa, Joe Crepúsculo and Delorean, among others.
 Later they began to organize concerts in the Iberian Peninsula.
-Besides Madrid where the main activity takes place, they have a very active delegation in Barcelona, which since 2011 has organized around a hundred concerts, another one in Oporto is currently open.
+Besides Madrid where the main activity takes place, they have a very active delegation in Barcelona, which since 2011 has organized around a hundred concerts, another one in Porto is currently open.

 In 2011 they started recording with the launch of a compilation titled No te apures mamá, es solo música pop, followed by series released annually.
 In 2013, with Walden Books, editorial work began with the reissue of Música Moderna by Fernando Márquez originally published in 1981.
 It was then followed by Saudade, the biography of the Galician musician Andrés do Barro and Batería, Guitarra y Twist in 2016, a book about the origins of Madrid rock.